UmmeAyeshaSiddika/Power_BI_Data_Analytics_Project1/README.md

 This is a Power BI end to end project

 # Objectives:
-A store owner wants that Data Analytics help him to create a dashboard which track and analyze their online sales across country to improve their service and increase sales in the states where the have less profits.
+A store owner wants that Data Analytics help him to create a dashboard which track and analyze their online sales across country to improve their service and increase sales in the states where and when they have less profits.

 # Prepare:
 Collects necessary files as CSV files such as: Details and Orders from the store database.